Support for refugee and asylum seekers

 Supporting your journey to university

-Usman is your named point of contact throughout your journey to university.
-Usman is here to support you in deciding if university is right for you, and to provide advice and guidance in making your university application.
-Usman will support you by:
+Nigel is your named point of contact throughout your journey to university.
+Nigel is here to support you in deciding if university is right for you, and to provide advice and guidance in making your university application.
+Nigel will support you by:

 - Providing one to one guidance with your UCAS application

-- Arranging individual campus visits to the University and meet our refugee and asylum seeker student ambassadors
+- Arranging individual campus visits for you to visit the University and meet our student ambassadors

-- Organising bespoke activities for you to find out more about university
+- Organising bespoke activity for you to find out more about university

 If you are thinking about university, or a current applicant, please get in touch for further support.